tguzik/valueclasses/README.md

   // [...]
 }
 ```

+Since these value-based classes are regular objects, you can also define methods that convert the data into
+different forms.

 Of course, you should use these value-based objects where it is reasonable.
 Data model classes, handlers for complicated
 APIs and business logic are a good places for them.
 On the other hand tight loops in graphics processing are not.